 See, the selected colour scheme makes them almost impossible to make out at any distance, especially at night.
 Reports are that this isn’t just bad for cops, it’s bad for the photo radars that ding vehicle owners for driving on toll roads.

 On top of that, Douggie is having second thoughts about the inspiring slogan.
 “Growth” is fine and all that, but it’s sort of generic and apolitical too, isn’t it, I mean plants grow, kittens and puppies grow, even crystals grow, and none of that has anything to do with cutting regulations, slashing corporate taxes, and putting out the “welcome” mat for enterprising capitalists.
 A better catch phrase, Douggie thinks, would be “Open for Business”.
 Apparently there’s been some internal party debate about this, so it’s going to be an option, and drivers can choose whether to promote business (best choice), or just growth (sub-optimal, but OK), when they slap on their next new set of plates.
-Either way, though, it’s optimistic, way more uplifting than just going around and discovering things, and that’s progress of a sort the hated Liberals could never bring themselves to promote.
-Meaningful achievements like this are indeed just the sort of thing the Ford government was elected to achieve, by gum.
+Either way, though, it’s optimistic, way more uplifting than just going around and discovering things, and that’s progress of a sort the hated Liberals could never bring themselves to achieve.
+Meaningful accomplishments like this are indeed just the sort of runs the Ford government was elected to put on the board, by gum.
 Just read the press release:

 Now, those of a certain age will recall that “open for business” was also a slogan of the federal government under Brian Mulroney, who turned out to be a bit of a slime-wad, and whose general pro-American, pro-capitalist posture prompted lefty malcontent artists like Bruce Cockburn to quip that the nation was now “open for business like a cheap bordello”, but there’s a nice, Conservative ring to it nonetheless, which goes well with the Tory blue.
 Why should that be controversial?
 Why should that be a big deal?
 Doug won the election, and he figures that means he gets to put one of his campaign zingers on the licence plate.
 So what?
 The media, though, insists on making a whole hoo-ha out of it: